lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-10-Nonstandard_Analysis.md

 The most important fact about the non-standard real numbers (*hyperreals*) is that they satisfy **exactly the same** first-order axioms as the standard real numbers.
 That is literally what ["non-standard model"](https://plato.stanford.edu/entries/model-theory) means: fixing a particular set of axioms, then choosing a model other than the obvious one.
 Models of arbitrarily large cardinality are guaranteed to exist by [upward Löwenheim–Skolem theorem](https://en.wikipedia.org/wiki/Löwenheim–Skolem_theorem).
-The hyperreals contain infinitesimals and infinities, but they satisfy the usual first-order axioms for a complete ordered field.
+The hyperreals contain infinitesimals and infinities, but they satisfy the usual first-order axioms for an ordered field.
-So how can we even know they are there?
+So how can we even know that those infinitesimals are there?

 In order to make use of our richer domain, we need to enrich our vocabulary.